akissoug/seawings_nodes/README.md

 - **Session statistics**: Tracks performance across multiple missions
 - **Graceful coordination**: Nodes respect each other's decisions and PX4 failsafes

+  In the diagrams directory there ara diagrams explaining the stracture of each node and also the way that the whole system works.
+At some points there may be some minor changes due to node optimisation.

 ##  Prerequisites